ALS: Management

-There is no cure for ALS.
+There is no known cure for ALS.
 Management focuses on treating symptoms and providing supportive care to improve quality of life and prolong survival.
 This care is best provided by multidisciplinary teams of healthcare professionals; attending a multidisciplinary ALS clinic is associated with longer survival, fewer hospitalizations, and improved quality of life.

 Non-invasive ventilation (NIV) is the main treatment for respiratory failure in ALS.
-In people with normal bulbar function, it prolongs survival by about seven months and improves the quality of life.
+In people with normal bulbar function, it prolongs survival by at least several months and improves the quality of life.
 One study found that NIV is ineffective for people with poor bulbar function while another suggested that it may provide a modest survival benefit.
-Many people with ALS have difficulty tolerating NIV.
+Many people with ALS have had difficulty tolerating NIV; however, more recently, with a larger array of masks from which to choose and the wider availability of volume-control modes and NIV synchronization features that allow for more natural breathing, NIV efficacy and tolerability have improved significantly.
 Invasive ventilation is an option for people with advanced ALS when NIV is not enough to manage their symptoms.
-While invasive ventilation prolongs survival, disease progression, and functional decline continue.
+Though invasive ventilation prolongs survival, disease progression, and functional decline continue.
 It may decrease the quality of life of people with ALS or their caregivers.
 Invasive ventilation is more commonly used in Japan than in North America or Europe.